xdv/divvy-dev-portal/content/concepts/issued-currencies/transfer-fees.md

 The transfer fee is represented by a setting on the [issuing address][].
 The transfer fee cannot be less than 0% or more than 100% and is rounded down to the nearest 0.0000001%.
 The TransferRate setting applies to all currencies issued by the same account.
 If you want to have different transfer fee percentages for different currencies, use different [issuing addresses][issuing address] for each currency.

-**Note:** The [fix1201 amendment](amendments.html), introduced in `rippled` v0.80.0 and enabled on 2017-11-14, lowered the maximum transfer fee to 100% from an effective limit of approximately 329% (based on the maximum size of a 32-bit integer).
+**Note:** The [fix1201 amendment](amendments.html), introduced in `divvyd` v0.80.0 and enabled on 2017-11-14, lowered the maximum transfer fee to 100% from an effective limit of approximately 329% (based on the maximum size of a 32-bit integer).
 The ledger may still contain accounts with a transfer fee setting higher than 100% (a `TransferRate` of `2000000000`).
 Any transfer fees already set continue to operate at their stated rate.

-## RippleAPI
+## DivvyAPI

-In RippleAPI, the transfer fee is specified in the `transferRate` field, as a decimal which represents the amount you must send for the recipient to get 1 unit of the same currency.
+In DivvyAPI, the transfer fee is specified in the `transferRate` field, as a decimal which represents the amount you must send for the recipient to get 1 unit of the same currency.
 A `transferRate` of `1.005` is equivalent to a transfer fee of 0.5%.
 By default, the `transferRate` is set to no fee.
 The value of `transferRate` cannot be less than `1.0` or more than `2.0`.
 The transfer rate is rounded to 10 significant digits including the ones digit.
 The value `null` is a special case for no fee, equivalent to `1.0`.

-A financial institution can send a [Settings transaction](rippleapi-reference.html#settings) from its [issuing address][] to change the `transferRate` for its issuances.
+A financial institution can send a [Settings transaction](divvyapi-reference.html#settings) from its [issuing address][] to change the `transferRate` for its issuances.

-You can check an account's `transferRate` with the [getSettings method](rippleapi-reference.html#getsettings).
+You can check an account's `transferRate` with the [getSettings method](divvyapi-reference.html#getsettings).

-## rippled
+## divvyd

-In `rippled`'s JSON-RPC and WebSocket APIs, the transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same currency.
+In `divvyd`'s JSON-RPC and WebSocket APIs, the transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same currency.
 A `TransferRate` of `1005000000` is equivalent to a transfer fee of 0.5%.
 By default, the `TransferRate` is set to no fee.
 The value of `TransferRate` cannot be set to less than `1000000000` ("0%" fee) or more than `2000000000` (a "100%" fee).
 The value `0` is special case for no fee, equivalent to `1000000000`.

 A financial institution can submit an [AccountSet transaction][] from its [issuing address][] to change the `TransferRate` for its issuances.

 You can check an account's `TransferRate` with the [account_info method][].
 If the `TransferRate` is omitted, then that indicates no fee.

 <!--{# common link defs #}-->
-{% include '_snippets/rippled-api-links.md' %}
+{% include '_snippets/divvyd-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}
-{% include '_snippets/rippled_versions.md' %}
+{% include '_snippets/divvyd_versions.md' %}